 Another nationwide fund, Loyalty Opportunity Fund invests primarily in small business, as opposed to physical real estate.

 John Hewitt, who has established around 5,000 franchises in his career, is behind the Loyalty Fund.
 Its main goal is to invest in new small business development in Opportunity Zones around the country.

 Obsidian Opportunity Fund specializes in solar and other renewable energy developments nationwide.
 The company takes on projects of various sizes, but claims that “no development is too large,” even referencing a professional sports stadium as an example.

 Propel Opportunity Fund

 Propel Opportunity Fund has set a goal of raising $450 million for investment in real estate projects located in Opportunity Zones across the United States.

 Propel is an example of a fund with a threshold, as the minimum required investment to join is $100,000.

 Sixty West Funds

-There have been, and still are, many Qualified Opportunity Funds that have “upcoming” funds, or have a fund “in the works.”
-Given the timely nature of the program, some funds have established themselves online long before allowing investors to begin reinvesting.
-Not Sikari Luxe, however.
+There are a number of Qualified Opportunity Funds that have “upcoming” funds or have a fund “in the works.”
+Given the timely nature of the program, these funds establish their online presence long before allowing partners to begin investing.

 Midtown Opportunity Fund